alexandre-combeau/changepoints/README.md

   - **SINGLE** changepoint detection, which involves identifying a change within an online data stream
   - **MULTIPLE** changepoints detection, which seeks to partition a fixed-length time series into homogeneous segments.

-For clarity, we focus on the canonical case of detecting changes in the mean of the data distribution.
+For clarity, we focus on the canonical case of detecting changes in the **MEAN** of the data distribution.

 ## Comparaison des algorithmes PELT et Optimal Partitioning en R et Rcpp